Dog Club Life is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Weighs 10 lbs

 If we are after one of the most economical and lightest ramps in the market, then we must not forget to add the PetSafe Happy Ride Folding Dog Ramp to our list of choices.
-It has an all-plastic construction and can be folded in half, making it easy to carry, clean, and stored.
+It has an all-plastic construction and can be folded in half, making it easy to carry, clean, and store.

 The problem with this dog pool ramp is the narrow platform.
 This means it can only accommodate small to medium-sized dogs.
-But it does come with side-rails for additional support and superior traction.
+But it does come with side rails for additional support and superior traction.